Delaware Laws and Incentives

 Electric Vehicle (EV) and Plug-In Hybrid Electric Vehicle (PHEV) Rebates

-As part of the Delaware Clean Transportation Incentive Program, the Delaware Department of Natural Resources and Environmental Control (DNREC) offers rebates for the purchase or lease of a new EV or PHEV.
-The following rebate amounts are applicable for vehicles purchased or leased on or after May 1, 2023:
+As part of the Delaware Clean Transportation Incentive Program, the Delaware Department of Natural Resources and Environmental Control (DNREC) offers rebates for the purchase or lease of a new or pre-owned EV or PHEV.
+The following rebate amounts are applicable for vehicles purchased or leased on or after May 1, 2024, and vary based on manufacturer suggested retail price (MSRP):

 Eligible EVs and PHEVs may not have a retail price above $50,000.
-Eligible applicants include Delaware residents, businesses, organizations, and government entities.
-Rebates are limited to six vehicles per fleet.
+Eligible applicants include Delaware residents, businesses, organizations, government entities. schools, colleges, and universities.
 Additional terms and conditions apply.
 For more information, including application guidelines and participating dealerships, see the DNREC Clean Vehicle Rebate Program website.

-Electric Vehicle (EV) Charging Station Rebates for Multi-Unit Dwellings (MUDs)
+Electric Vehicle (EV) Charger Rebates for Multi-Family Dwellings

 Delaware's National Electric Vehicle Infrastructure (NEVI) Planning